Body of missing Gastonia mother found, ex-boyfriend arrested

-CHARLOTTE, NC (FOX 46 CHARLOTTE) – The body of a 30-year-old Gastonia mother of one who had been missing since last week has been found and her ex-boyfriend has been arrested, CMPD said Sunday.
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – The body of a 30-year-old Gastonia mother who had been missing since last week has been found and her ex-boyfriend has been arrested, CMPD announced Sunday.

 CMPD has obtained first-degree murder warrants against 35-year-old Charles Combs in the death of 30-year-old LaPorscha Baldwin.

-Combs, an ex-boyfriend, was identified as the suspect and a search ensued, and he was taken into custody on Saturday in Myrtle Beach, according to the police report.
+Combs, an ex-boyfriend, was identified as the suspect and a search ensued, and he was taken into custody on Saturday in Myrtle Beach, according to a police report.

 ‘The FBI, SLED, CMPD, Gastonia Police, and Myrtle Beach Police were all involved in the case.